Alejogb1/job-board/blog-data/how-to-change-the-stroke-colour-programmatically-in-android.md

 id: "how-to-change-the-stroke-colour-programmatically-in-android"
 ---

-alright, so you're looking at programmatically changing the stroke color of something in android, eh? i've been there, done that, got the t-shirt, and probably a few stress-induced grey hairs to show for it. it sounds like a pretty straightforward thing but trust me it can lead to some very confusing moments when you first try it. let me walk you through how i've done it and some of the gotchas i've seen.
+, so you're looking at programmatically changing the stroke color of something in android, eh? i've been there, done that, got the t-shirt, and probably a few stress-induced grey hairs to show for it. it sounds like a pretty straightforward thing but trust me it can lead to some very confusing moments when you first try it. let me walk you through how i've done it and some of the gotchas i've seen.

 basically, you're working with either a drawable, usually something like a shape drawable (a `gradientdrawable` or `shapeshape`) or maybe a vector drawable. the method changes a bit depending on what you have.